 - Baking Soda

 - Sour Cream

-In addition to the cornbread batter ingredients, you’ll also need hot dogs.
+You can’t have Corn Dog Muffins without the dog, so in addition to the batter ingredients, you’ll also need hot dogs!
 For a healthier rendition, feel free to sub in turkey dogs.

 HOW TO MAKE CORN DOG MUFFINS

 To make Mini Corn Dog Muffins, you’ll need a mini-muffin pan sprayed with non-stick cooking spray or lined with mini muffin liners.
 Cut each hot dogs into 4 pieces, and preheat your oven to 400°.

 - Whisk the dry ingredients in a large bowl.

 - In a small bowl, stir together wet ingredients (excluding only the butter).

 - Make a well in the center of the dry ingredients, add the wet ingredients, and stir to combine.
 Add melted butter and stir once more.